Sivnerof/Try-Hack-Me/Write-Ups/Startup/README.md

 echo 'lennie ALL=(ALL) ALL' >> /etc/sudoers
 ```

-After about a minute or so a root cronjob should be executed and we can verify we have all sudo priviledges by running the ```sudo -l``` command.
+After about a minute or so a root cronjob should be executed and we can verify we have all sudo privileges by running the ```sudo -l``` command.

 ```
 lennie@startup:~$ sudo -l